owdproject/owd-app-snake/README.md

 ## Quick install
 - Copy the content of the `client` module folder into `owd-client/src/modules/snake`
 - Copy the content of the `client/config` default config folder into `owd-client/config`
+- Install each module dependency manually with `npm install <dependency>`
 - Add the reference of this module into `owd-client/config/modules.json`

 ## License